charleskoehl/parsimonious/docs/README.md

 **Kind**: static method of [<code>Parsimonious</code>](#Parsimonious)
 **Params**

-- classes <code>object</code> - must contain two keys corresponding to existing classes, with each key's value being either a valid parse object or null
+- classes <code>object</code> - must contain two keys corresponding to existing classes.
+At least one key's value must be a valid parse object.
+If the other key's value is falsy, the query retrieves all objects of the 2nd key's class that are joined to the object ofthe 1st class.
+Same for vice-versa.
+If both values are valid parse objects, then the query should return zero or one row from the join table.
 - [opts] <code>object</code> - Query restrictions (see Parsimonious.newQuery)

 <a name="Parsimonious.isPFObject"></a>